Important Changes to Marketplace Health Insurance Plans in 2026

 - Oct 3

-- 2 min read
+- 3 min read

 What’s Changing?

-Premium Tax Credit Changes: The enhanced premium tax credits introduced during the COVID-19 pandemic are set to expire at the end of 2025.
+The enhanced premium tax credits introduced during the COVID-19 pandemic are set to expire at the end of 2025.
 This means many clients may see higher monthly premiums next year.
 For example, someone who previously paid 1% of their income could see that increase to 6% or more.

-Insurance Carriers Leaving the Marketplace: Some insurance companies, including Aetna CVS Health, will no longer offer Marketplace plans.
+Some insurance companies, including Aetna CVS Health, will no longer offer Marketplace plans.
 UnitedHealthcare (including Optum) plans to continue in many markets, but they may exit certain areas depending on the viability of pricing.
 If your current plan is affected, you’ll need to explore new options.

-Higher Premiums and Out-of-Pocket Costs: Overall, health insurance costs are expected to rise significantly, which could impact your budget for mental health care.
+Overall, health insurance costs are expected to rise significantly.
+This could impact your budget for mental health care.
+It’s essential to prepare for these changes to avoid financial strain.

 What You Can Do